lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 How to extract and plot forced photometry light curve
 #####################################################

-The Rubin data set readily provides fluxes of the objects where they were detected at a ``SNR > 5``.
+The Rubin data set readily provides fluxes of the objects when they were detected at a ``SNR > 5``.
 In some cases, the science goal on-hand requires lower-SNR measurements.
 This might be the case when fluxes of a given object measured during all visits to its location are required.
 A good example would be a measurement of a source flux before and after a flare or explosion.
 In those cases, the forced photometry - available in the ``ForcedSourceOnDiaObject`` table - has to be used instead.
 That table contains "forced" flux measurements in locations of all objects which had positive ``SNR > 5`` detections in a table ``dp02_dc2_catalogs.DiaObject``.
-The table ``dp02_dc2_catalogs.DiaObject``, in turn, contains objects which were detected using the "Difference Image Analysis" method.
+The table ``dp02_dc2_catalogs.DiaObject``, in turn, contains objects which were detected using the "Difference Image Analysis" (DIA) method.
-This method basically subtracts the fluxes of the previously undetected objects from those that showed ``SNR > 5`` detections in individual single-epoch difference images.
+The DIA method basically subtracts the fluxes of the previously undetected objects from those that showed ``SNR > 5`` detections in individual single-epoch difference images.

-This tutorial demonstrates how to create a forced photometry lightcurve for the same supernova located at
+This tutorial demonstrates how to create a forced photometry lightcurve for the supernova located at (67.4579, -44.0802).

+Since the

 **1.1.** Log in to the Portal Aspect of the Rubin Science Platform, and select "DP0.2 Catalogs" tab.